MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 This exercise takes approximately **40** minutes.

-## Deploy a model in an Foundry project
+## Deploy a model in a Foundry project

-Let's start by deploying a model in an Foundry project.
+Let's start by deploying a model in a Foundry project.

 1. In a web browser, open the [Foundry portal](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it's open):